.config | ||

 Install the toolchains

-When using rust, I bounce between two toolchains, the stable toolchain and the nightly toolchain.
-To install them, I will use rustup which has already been installed.
+When using rust, I bounce between two toolchains, the stable

 rustup default nightly

 This will both download the nightly toolchain and set it as the default one.
 Yup, I like to live dangerously.
-Now to install the stable toolchain, lets run this:
+Now to install the stable toolchain, let’s run this:

 rustup toolchain install stable

-The nightly toolchain is ironically updated about daily (hence the name… sort of?), so well often have to run the following command:
+The nightly toolchain is ironically updated about daily (hence the name… sort of?), so we’ll often have to run the following command:

 rustup update